For a "Community Stories" project created with a template and including an investment of $15,000.

 - The final version of the project (in both official languages) incorporating all the changes requested as a result of DMC’s quality assurance review in the previous phase

 - The duly completed DMC landing page form

 - The updated final version of the project incorporating all the changes requested by DMC as a result of the quality assurance review of the final version

-Once all deliverables in phase 3 are approved, the participant may submit an invoice for 20% of the total investment.
+Once all deliverables in phase 3 are approved, the participant may submit a request for release of 20% of the total investment.

-Use the budget template (XLTX) provided to develop the budget for the online project.
-Make sure it aligns with your project description, schedule and support letter details.
+Use the budget template (xlsx) provided to develop the budget for your online project.
+Make sure it aligns with your project description, schedule and support letters.